Vhou-Atroph/TT-Damage-Calculator/README.md

 ### Statuses/Modifiers

 There are three buttons available above the gag selection that allow for certain functionalities: if a cog being lured that round, whether a gag is organic or not, and the ability to reset the current calculation.
-Other cog modifiers such as defense and v2 level can be found in the menu bar under "Calculations."
+Other cog modifiers such as defense can be found in the menu bar under "Calculations."

 ### Other Features